camerahacks/lightroom-macro-pad/README.md

 # Adobe Lightroom Macro Pad

-This is a Raspberry Pi Pico Lightroom Macro Pad based on CircuitPython.
+This project started as a Raspberry Pi Pico Lightroom Macro Pad based on CircuitPython but it is growing to include other controllers.
 It's designed to work with 7 or 10 mechanical switches.
 One switch for choosing the mode and the other switches to execute the macros/shortcuts.
 You can modify the code and create your own shortcuts/macros.

 ![Lightroom Macro Pad - Raspberry Pi Pico](https://dphacks.com/wp-content/uploads/2021/09/10_Switch_LR_Macro_Pad-1.jpg "Pi Pico Macro Pad for Lightroom Classic")

 Although the firmware for this project is functional, this is a work in progress.
 If you find any bugs or issues, please let me know.

 It can be easily ported to other microcontrollers by modifying a few variables.
-For example, I'm creating a macro pad to be used with Pimoroni's Tiny 2040 board.
+For example, I've since created a macro pad to be used with Pimoroni's Tiny 2040 board.

 I periodically add more pictures and details so it is easier for other folks to create their own macro pad.